nicksstapleton/blog/_posts/2025-01-10-logos-buyers-guide.md

 ### Why I Like Logos Subscriptions

-Logos subscriptions work differently than most subscription models.
+🔷 Logos subscriptions work differently.
 When you stop paying for your Netflix subscription, you lose all access to Netflix.
-That's not how Logos subscriptions work.
+That's **not**_ how Logos subscriptions work.

-With Logos, if you cancel your subscription after you’ve subscribed for 24 months, you’ll be given a Legacy Fallback License automatically.
+🔷 After 24 consecutive months, you receive a Legacy Fallback License.

-A **Legacy Fallback License** allows you to keep offline features when you cancel your subscription after 24 consecutive months.
-Instead of falling back to a free or previous version of Logos, you'll keep the core features from your subscription tier that don't rely on the cloud or AI.
+🔷 A **Legacy Fallback License** allows you to keep offline features when you cancel your subscription after 24 consecutive months. **Instead of falling back to a free or previous version of Logos, you'll keep the core features from your subscription tier that don't rely on the cloud or AI.**

 This is why I view Logos subscriptions more along the lines of a payment plan.
-You’re paying your way towards a Legacy Fallback License and will keep the features if you decide to cancel after 24 months.

 And again, any books, features, or content you purchase are yours forever and accessible regardless of your subscription status.

 ### Logos Subscription Pricing